Pacific leaders agree on vaccines but not on US hosting APEC

 “It was constructive, it was positive and convivial, and there was a real common sense of purpose among members,” Ardern said.

+White House press secretary Jen Psaki expressed gratitude Friday to the “vast majority” of APEC members who support the U.S. as host of the 2023 gathering, but declined to name the lone country that had yet to agree to the U.S. bid.
+She was optimistic that the matter can be resolved.

+“Our hope is certainly that we move past this impasse, that it is resolved and that we can continue the positive momentum on economic cooperation through APEC,” Psaki said.

-The White House issued a statement after the meeting that did not address the hosting issue.
-Biden focused instead on deepening economic partnerships in the region with the goal of fair and open trade, and noted that America has shipped 64 million vaccine doses to APEC economies.
+In a White House statement issued after the meeting, Biden focused on deepening economic partnerships in the region with the goal of fair and open trade, and noted that America has shipped 64 million vaccine doses to APEC economies.

 A joint statement by the leaders said widespread access to vaccines is a priority.